Understanding CRI, CCT, and Foot Candles in High Quality LED Lighting

 The foot-candle is a measure that describes the amount of light reaching a specified surface area as opposed to the total amount of light coming from a source.
 Foot-candles are measured in lumens per square foot as opposed to simply lumens.
 Simply measuring lumens is a deceiving metric because light that is illuminating an irrelevant area (such as the ceiling) is not important for your application.
 In fact, it’s a waste.
 What you really care about is the amount of light actually illuminating the desired surface area.
 Therefore, from a user’s perspective, foot-candle is a much more important measurement than total luminous flux.
 In addition to the difference in units, some of the light coming from a source does not ever make it to the desired aim point.
 A certain amount of light is always lost to inefficiencies like light absorption, reflection, and/or dissipation.
 Foot-candle takes this into account while luminous flux does not.
 So forget luminous flux for now and focus on foot-candles as they are a much more relevant measure of lighting in the real world.

 In conclusion, we can see the importance of evaluating the: color rendering index, correlated color temperature, and foot candle of LED lighting before making a purchase decision.
-If you need help in evaluating LED lighting for your facility reach out to us here at Action Services Group, we could be happy to put together a free no-obligation proposal for your organization.
+If you need help in evaluating LED lighting for your facility reach out to us here at Action Services Group by calling 610-558-9773, email [email protected], or schedule a call that fits your needs by clicking the button below., we could be happy to put together a free no-obligation proposal for your organization.
 We look forward to working with you.

 Blogs You Might Be Interested In